 What is Menopause / Perimenopause?

 Menopause and Perimenopause SymptomsMenopause and Perimenopause have a wide range of symptoms.
-Not all women experience the same problems, and some women have no symptoms at all.
-You may have symptoms for a relatively long or short time period.
-For example, more than two-thirds of North American women get hot flashes, but some get them only for a year or two, while others can have them for decades.
+No two women experience this transition the same way.
+You may have varying degrees of symptoms for varying lengths of time.
+For example, more than two-thirds of North American women get hot flashes, but some experience them for only a year or two, while others may have them for over a decade.

 - Worsening premenstrual symptoms